pennyphp/penny/docs/getting-started.md

     └── index.php
 ```

-`app` contains application files. `config` is the default value that penny use to load dependency injection configurations.
+`app` contains application files. `config` is the value that penny uses by default to load dependency injection configurations.

-Every application has an entrypoint `public/index.php` is our.
+Every application has an entrypoint, `public/index.php` is our.

 Create this directories or clone [penny-foldering](https://github.com/gianarb/penny-foldering).

 ```bash
 git clone git@github.com:gianarb/penny-foldering ./penny-app cd penny-app